rigon/qmmp-plugin-youtube/README.md

  - **QJson (http://qjson.sourceforge.net/)**<br>
    QJson is a Qt-based library that maps JSON data to `QVariant` objects and vice versa.

 ## Installation

 First, you have to download the source code by [Downloading a ZIP Archive](https://github.com/rigon/qmmp-plugin-youtube/archive/master.zip) or by cloning the repository:

 	git clone https://github.com/rigon/qmmp-plugin-youtube.git

-Now, it's time to compile.
-Move to inside the project location and issue:
+Now, let's compile.
+Extract the files (if necessary) and move to inside the project location.
+Then, run the following commands:

 	qmake
-	make
+	make -j4
-	sudo cp libyoutube.so /usr/lib/qmmp/Transports

-With the last command, you are installing the library to QMMP's plugin directory.
+Lastly, copy the newly compiled libraries into  to QMMP's plugin directory:

+	sudo cp -v youtube/libyoutube.so /usr/lib/qmmp/Transports
+	sudo cp -v youtube/libyoutubeui.so /usr/lib/qmmp/General

 If you have problems to compile the project, have a look in the section [Known issues](#known-issues).